A Pastor, a Playwright, and a Martyr

 Born Kaj Harald Leininger Petersen, the young Danish boy was raised by a family named Munk after his parents died.
-Kaj was ordained as a Lutheran minister, and served as the vicar of Vederso in Western Jutland, Denmark, from 1924 until his death twenty years later.
-Munk also wrote many plays during the 1920s, plays that were performed publicly during the 1930s.
+Ordained as a Lutheran minister, Pastor Munk served as the vicar of Vederso in Western Jutland, Denmark, from 1924 until his death twenty years later.
+Munk also wrote many plays during the 1920s, plays performed publicly during the 1930s.

 Around Christmastime of 1943, Munk defied a Nazi ban and preached an Advent sermon at Copenhagen’s national cathedral.
 Because of this, the Nazis arrested the pastor on January 4, 1944.
 Munk’s body was found in a ditch the next morning.

-Four thousand Danes attended his funeral, and many influential Scandinavians condemned his murder.
-Munk's widow, Lise, continued to live in their parish house until her death decades later in 1998.
+Four thousand Danes attended the pastor’s funeral, seen in the photo above, and many influential Scandinavians condemned his murder.
+Munk’s widow, Lise, continued to live in their parish house until her death decades later in 1998.
 Today, the church and house have been restored as a memorial to this pastor and playwright who gave his life to defy evil.